 If the driver was warned or cited

 As part of the data collection initiative, Roseville Police Department agreed to publish the data annually.
-Click on the image below to review the latest data.
-Data from 2017 is also available.
+Click on one of the images below to review the data.